TN 9 (07-21)

 When the individual is no longer disabled, if applicable, after the fraudulent evidence

-is removed during the redetermination.
-Base this determination on sequential evaluation
+is removed or disregarded during the determination.
+Base this determination on sequential

 The following situations involve the setting of earlier cessation months.